WenzhaoZhu/Agent_Helper/README.md

 # Agent_Helper
 ## Updates
 ### Oct 31, 2024
-- Change back the emoji counting to [1 emoji = 2 characters]
+- Change back the emoji counting to [1 emoji = 1 character]
 - Adding function to detect inconsistent appellations.
 ### Sept 24, 2024
 - Numbers will no longer be detected as NTL.